-- Manage the site from a security perspective - Be familiar with threat and risk assessment - Be familiar with the security process and systems on your premise. - Appoint suitable and sufficient deputies to manage the premise.
+- Manage the site from a security perspective - Be familiar with threat and risk assessment - Be familiar with the security process and systems on your premise. - Be familiar with the LCoP9 on improving security in schools - Appoint suitable and sufficient deputies to manage the premise.